 All aspects of this course are drawn from current national and military standards in pre-hospital care and treatment, and include current practice as set forth by the American College of Surgeons, the Committee on Tactical Combat Casualty Care, and the Pre-Hospital Trauma Life Support Executive Council.*

 Trauma 201 is designed to reinforce and refine the skill sets utilized in care for the traumatically injured patient.
-Concepts and techniques of care drawn from the Trauma 101 course are applied by the participant within scenarios devised to approximate the challenges of real-world environments.
+Concepts and techniques of care drawn from the Trauma 101 course, as well as more advanced interventions, are discussed in an interactive environment before being applied by the participant within scenarios devised to approximate the challenges of real-world environments.

 Overview: The Basic Aid course is designed to prepare the layperson to recognize and respond to potentially life-threatening medical emergencies.
 Subject matter discussed in this course will include the following: